Innovations in Aging

 I.1: Governing Bodies and Organizational Structure

-2. The structure and organization of the Innovations in Aging GIDP shall conform to the Guidelines for Graduate Interdisciplinary Programs established at http://gidp.arizona.edu
+1. The structure and organization of the Innovations in Aging GIDP shall conform to the Guidelines for Graduate Interdisciplinary Programs established at http://gidp.arizona.edu.

 I.2: Executive Committee and Administrative Structure

 1. The program shall be governed by an Executive Committee (EC) that consists of no less than 5 and no more than 10 members elected from general faculty affiliated with the program.
 The Executive Committee is responsible for nominating or receiving nominations for new members of the Executive Committee and will vote on these nominations.
 Members of the Executive Committee will be appointed only from the membership of the Innovations in Aging faculty.
 Each Executive Committee member will serve a three-year term.
-Each of these three-year terms can be renewed by vote of the Executive Committee and appointed by the Dean of the Graduate College.
+Each of these three-year terms can be renewed by vote of the Executive Committee and approved by the Dean of the Graduate College.
 A term year runs from July 1 to June 30.
 The EC also has one student member who is appointed by the EC based on the student applications for the position.

 I.3: Sub-committees

-1. The Executive Committee will sanction the establishment of Standing and Ad-hoc Subcommittees as needed for the administration of the program as defined in Article I, subsection 1.
+The Executive Committee will sanction the establishment of Standing and Ad-hoc Subcommittees as needed for the administration of the program as defined in Article I, subsection 1.

 II.1: The duties of the Chairperson of the Innovations in Aging GIDP

-2. Administer the program and activities of the EC with the assistance of the program coordinator of the GIDP.
+1. Administer the program and activities of the EC with the assistance of the program coordinator of the GIDP.

 1. Convene and chair meetings of the EC, not less than once per semester.